Kirkland Putter vs Scotty Cameron: Which Is Better For You?

 What is the closest putter to Scotty Cameron?

-The closest putter to a Scotty Cameron is arguably made by Scotty Cameron’s ex-business-partner Robert Bettinardi, as their Bettinardi line takes advantage of the same CNC milling techniques and produces high-end putters in the same space.
+The closest putter to a Scotty Cameron is made by Scotty Cameron’s ex-business-partner Robert Bettinardi, as their Bettinardi line takes advantage of the same CNC milling techniques and produces high-end putters in the same space.

 Where is the Kirkland KS1 putter made?